-- $\ensuremath{\mathsf{n}}$ Trees should define active play areas from passive and unstructured areas of the park. - n Large shade trees should be included to provide protection from the sun and heat during summer months. - No Where residential lots are adjacent to neighborhood parks and open space activity areas, lots should be buffered with landscaping. - Windbreak rows should be integrated into neighborhood n Off-street parking is discouraged.
+- Trees should define active play areas from passive and unstructured areas of the park. - Large shade trees should be included to provide protection from the sun and heat during summer months. - Where residential lots are adjacent to neighborhood parks and open space activity areas, lots should be buffered with landscaping. - Windbreak should be rows integrated into neighborhood parks as possible and where appropriate to provide visual identity and relief from winds. - Barbecue and picnic areas should be provided, in addition to other park facilities as required by the City of Lathrop's Director of Parks and Recreation. - Off-street parking is discouraged.